-19. Make a Plan & Work The Holidays
+20. Make a Plan & Work the Holidays

 Since most of your fellow agents will head for the hills during the holidays, staying in the office can mean easy lead generation.
 Here are a few tips from Los Angeles’ Acme Realty Founder, Courtney Poulos, on generating leads during the holidays.

-”My advice to newer agents that are looking to work through the holidays would be to use the fact that you are present and available during the holiday season as the dominant messaging in your marketing.
-And if you have listings that you are going to be showing during the holidays, have holiday-themed events such as a holiday-themed broker’s open with spiced cider or at your Sunday open house have a jazz musician playing holiday music.
+”My advice to newer agents who are looking to work through the holidays would be to use the fact that you are present and available during the holiday season as the dominant messaging in your marketing.
+And if you have listings that you are going to be showing during the holidays, have holiday-themed events such as a holiday-themed broker’s open with spiced cider, or at your Sunday open house, have a jazz musician playing holiday music.
 You can also take new pictures of the property with some holiday decorations to use in your social media posts.”

 Since you’re going to spend a ton of time in coffee shops anyway, why not advertise your services for free?

 Justin Potier of Carrington Real Estate Services had an agent who set up their laptop to work, then put up a little sign, saying “Free real estate advice.”

 22. Meet Your Top Fifty Contacts in Person Once per Quarter

 “Lead generation is about personal connection.
 At our office, we have created our ‘Top 50 program,’ where we designate the top people in our network who have the greatest potential to bring in one piece of business.
 From there, we look to meet with our contacts once a quarter face-to-face to learn more about their lives and develop a deeper relationship with them.
 We also host exclusive parties and events, which we invite our ‘Top 50’ to, including movie nights, parties, and so on.
 Leveraging your network is a great way to generate leads and in order to get those, you need to build strong personal relationships with them.”